spy-js/spy-js/README.md

 After starting spy-js server and configuring proxy settings, open the tool UI in browser (UI URL will be displayed in console output, by default it's [http://localhost:3546/](http://localhost:3546/)).
 Windows tray application users should see the UI opening automatically once they start the tray application.

 Click "start session" button in start-up dialog, then open any website you'd like to trace in another browser window.

 ![spy-js new session](http://spy-js.com/assets/img/session.png)

-Perform any actions you'd like to be traced and then have a look into spy-js UI to start inspecting occured events.
+**Do force refesh (ctrl + F5/ctrl + R or command+R) on the traced page**, then perform any actions you'd like to be traced and then have a look into spy-js UI to start inspecting occured events.

 The UI contains three resizable main panes - events, stack and code.